puppetlabs/puppetdb/documentation/api/query/curl.markdown

 ## Querying PuppetDB based on specific resource attributes

 You can use POST to query for a specific resource attribute.
 Note that this requires you to escape your quotes (`"`).
-Alternatively, use the [PuppetDB CLI](pdb-cli), together with the [Puppet Query Language (PQL)](pql) to make queries without having to escape characters.
+Alternatively, use the [PuppetDB CLI][pdb-cli], together with the [Puppet Query Language (PQL)][pql] to make queries without having to escape characters.

 To query for the following resource attributes: